krydos/blog/_posts/2018-04-10-json-to-csv-with-bash.md

 ---

-Hey, recently I've posted about [jq]({% post_url 2018-03-23-format-curl-json %}) and today I'm going to explain how I used it to parse JSON from web (retrived with CURL) and turn it to CSV.
+Hey, recently I've posted about [jq]({% post_url 2018-03-23-format-curl-json %}) and today I'm going to explain how I used it to parse JSON from web (retrieved with CURL) and turn it to CSV.

 First of all let's see what JSON we have: